MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 - The Power Virtual Agents topics from your bot will be displayed in Composer.
 You can't edit these Power Virtual Agents topics in Composer; clicking on them will open these topics in Power Virtual Agents for editing.
 ![Bot Framework Composer - Power Virtual Agents topics](media/Composer_Guidelines/Gd_PVA_Topics.png)

-- You can call Power Virtual Agents topics in Composer by using **Begin a PVA Topic** option.
+- You can call Power Virtual Agents topics in Composer by using **Begin a PVA Topic** action.

 ![Bot Framework Composer - call Power Virtual Agents topics](media/Composer_Guidelines/Gd_call_PVA_Topic.png)